Singularities of free group character varieties: Character Varieties

-\begin{rem} The complex $(3,2)$ and $(2,3)$ cases are left out in the above description since we will show they are not manifolds.
+\begin{rem} The complex $(3,2)$ and $(2,3)$ cases are left out in Table \ref{3223cases} since we will show they are not manifolds.
 In each of these cases, the complex moduli space of fixed determinant is a branched double cover of complex affine space which deformation retract to a sphere.
 The explicit scheme structures are known as well.
 See \cite{FlLa,La1}. \end{rem}

-This covers, as will see, all the cases where a manifold possibly with boundary can arise.
+We conjectured in \cite{FlLa} that this covers all the cases where a topological manifold with boundary can arise.
+We will prove this conjecture in Section \ref{manifoldsection}.